 Emily Goodwin, MD, Beacon Program physician, cares for Quinn and her 10-year-old brother, Ayden, who is healthy.

 “We were very excited to learn about the Beacon Program,” Angie said.
 “Dr. Goodwin is amazing!”
 One of the first things she did was help stabilize Quinn’s respiratory condition.

-“Quinn was hospitalized 16 times in 2015 for respiratory problems,” Angie said.
+“Quinn was hospitalized 16 times in 2015 for respiratory problems and infections,” Angie said.
 “But with Dr. Goodwin’s help, we haven’t had any recent hospitalizations for a respiratory diagnosis.”